× Ex-Tropical Cyclone Alfred

 Have you left belongings behind?

-The provider can immediately sell or throw out your goods if they reasonably believe:
+The provider can immediately sell or throw out your goods if they reasonably believe any of the following:

-- the goods are perishable (likely to go off, rotten or degrade);
+• the goods are perishable (likely to go off, rot or degrade)

-- the total market value of the goods is less than $150; or
+• the total market value of the goods is less than $150

 Your provider cannot refuse to return your belongings or withhold your belongings for payment of any rent or debt you may owe your provider.

-If you have to leave some of your belongings behind make an agreement with your provider about storing your things and when you will collect them.
+If you have to leave some of your belongings behind, make an agreement with your provider about storing your things and when you will collect them.
 Include a list of any belongings you leave behind.
-Photograph all of your belongings.
+Take photographs of all of your belongings.

 Money or documents left behind

-If you left any money or personal documents (e.g. passport, birth certificate, marriage certificate, photos) behind in your room the provider must store them for 28 days after you leave.
+If you leave any money or personal documents (e.g. passport, birth certificate, marriage certificate, visa, photos) behind in your room the provider must store them for 28 days after you leave.
 During this time the provider must take reasonable steps to contact you about your items.
-If you request the return of your documents or money they must be returned to you.
+If you ask the provider to return your documents or money, the provider must return them to you.

 Personal Documents